My grandmother’s favorite Christmas cookies.

 Why another recipe?

 You will encounter numerous recipes that all differ from mine.
 I do not add vanilla extract.
-I also use a combination of powder sugar, a must or they will not taste the same, as well as granulated sugar.
+I also use a combination of powdered sugar, a must or they will not taste the same, as well as granulated sugar.

 However, the main difference, I use egg yolks versus cooked eggs.
 Mine are richer in flavor and texture and they will not flake away every time you bite into one.